 Vary Fire mode on the V6-CF controller or Ramp/Hold on the RTC-1000 controller are designed for heat-treating, glass fusing and enameling firings.
-Use Vary Fire or Ramp-Hold to fire ceramic pieces that require a custom firing schedule, such as some types of stoneware sculpture or crystalline glaze and all glass firing.
+Use Vary Fire or Ramp-Hold to fire ceramic pieces that require a custom firing schedule, such as some types of stoneware sculpture or crystalline glaze.